aislan-michel/battleship/README.md

 ### position (of grid)

 * by default, is as sea
-* content contains a part of ship or bomb
+* content contains a part of ship or a bomb

 #### "design" of ships
 * carrier: <===>